Ken Howard, LCSW: A Gay Men’s Specialist Therapist, Helping Gay Men and Gay Male Couples Overcome Life’s Challenges for Over 22 Years

 “I have worked with Ken for many years and find his work to be the utmost in professionalism and compassion.
 His work within the Los Angeles community, especially that of the LGBT community, is the hallmark of dedication.
 While working with Ken on many community panels, including the Los Angeles County HIV Mental Health Task Force, he has always provided a intelligence, empathy, and commitment to colleagues and clients alike.
 I would highly recommend him as a therapist, or in any professional endeavors.” – JL, gay male therapist

 I have over twenty years of experience in counseling, psychotherapy, and life/business coaching, and I am trained in a variety of therapeutic approaches that can help you overcome your problems.
 These include Cognitive-Behavioral Therapy, to help you identify new thoughts and behaviors; Existential Psychology, to help you identify joy and meaning for now and your future; and Developmental Psychology, to understand your current situation in the context of a healthy and satisfying life span.
-All of my techniques are considered “evidence-based”, which means they have been studied in research and are known to produce positive outcomes.
+I also provide Dialectical Behavioral Therapy (DBT), as well as special training in anger management, assertive communication, building self-esteem, and the skills of having a relationship.
+All of my techniques are considered “evidence-based”, which means they have been studied in research and are known to produce positive treatment outcomes.

 I am also on the faculty of the USC School of Social Work, where I teach advanced courses in clinical practice in the graduate MSW (Master of Social Work) program, with the latest research and techniques for helping people solve problems today.

-As a result of we work together in therapy you can:
+As a result of our work together, you can:

 - Strengthen your self-esteem and reclaim your personal dignity.